 What happened in the Denver Allen case?

-If you are wondering what happened during the State of Georgia Vs. Denver Fenton Allen murder trial, he pleaded guilty (which is a surprise.)
+Suppose you are wondering what happened during the State of Georgia Vs. Denver Fenton Allen’s murder trial, he pleaded guilty (which is a surprise.)
 He admitted to killing the person he was in a cell with.
-Denver Allen then walked around the prison telling everyone about it, he was proud of bashing the person’s head in.
+Denver Allen then walked around the prison telling everyone about it; he was proud of bashing the person’s head in.

 After pleading guilty, he was then sentenced to life in prison.
 That is not surprising, given that he represented himself.

-The judge later said sorry for taking part in the inappropriate exchange.
-He was clearly frustrated by how disrespectful Denver Allen was in his court.
-This shows that judges are human too.
+The judge later apologized for his part in the inappropriate exchange.
+He was frustrated by Denver Allen’s disrespectfulness in his court.
+This shows that judges are human, too.

 The hearing in the Rick and Morty clip wasn’t the trial.
-It was a hearing that Mr. Allen had requested.
-He wanted to get out of jail because he had said it was self-defence.
-It was later admitted that he had killed his jailmate in his sleep, and therefore the killing was not in self-defence.
+It heard that Mr. Allen had requested.
+He wanted to escape jail because he had said it was self-defence.
+It was later admitted that he had killed his jailmate in his sleep, and therefore, the killing was not in self-defence.

 It was found out that Denver Allen had schizophrenia.
-But the judge still said that Allen had the ability to understand the charges against him.
-Therefore, he could go to trial and be found criminally guilty, instead of being sent to a mental institution.
+But the judge still said that Allen could understand the charges against him.
+Therefore, he could go to trial and be found criminally guilty instead of being sent to a mental institution.

 Dissecting The Rick And Morty Georgia Vs Denver Fenton Allen Clip

 As you might notice in the clip, the judge doesn’t know much about the case.
 The judge is reading about when the trial was meant to be.
-Most often the judges don’t have time to read the court briefs.
-Later on in the clip, it’s obvious that the judge doesn’t even know that it’s a murder case.
+The judges often don’t have time to read the court briefs.
+Later in the clip, it’s evident that the judge doesn’t even know it’s a murder case.

 When you go to a hearing, there’s a good chance there will be around twenty other people with you in the courtroom.
 They are likely not there to watch.
 They are waiting for their chance to speak to the judge.
 It’s not just your case that’s being heard.

-Because there might be ten cases heard by that judge on that day, the judge doesn’t have time to read all about your case.
-You need to be prepared to explain what’s going on and show evidence (in an Affidavit.)
-You also need to get the judge to trust what you are saying.
+Because that judge might hear ten cases on that day, the judge doesn’t have time to read all about your case.
+You must be prepared to explain what’s happening and show evidence (in an Affidavit.)
+Getting the judge to trust what you are saying would be best.

 The poor public defender